Parallel Track

 Discussants (5 minutes each):

-Academic perspective: Mark Lim (Washington, USA)
+Academic perspective: Mark David Lim (Washington, USA)

-Industry perspective: Mike Curtis, CEO, eGenesis
+Industry perspective: Mike Curtis (CEO, eGenesis)

 -